-Often viewed as the working-class heroes of Roman society, the gladiators have surely seen their fair share of screen time in our modern-day popular media.
-However, beyond grand spectacles and bloody feats, the very nature of gladiatorial contests alluded to the ‘institutionalization of violence‘ ingrained in the Roman society since its tribal days.
+Often viewed as the working-class heroes of Roman society, the gladiators (derived from Latin gladiatores) have surely seen their fair share of screen time in our modern-day popular media.
+However, beyond grand spectacles and bloody feats, the very nature of gladiatorial contests alluded to the ‘institutionalization of violence‘ ingrained in Roman society since its tribal days.
 So, without further ado, let us take a gander at the origins and history of the Roman gladiators that go beyond the realm of glitzy fiction to account for brutal reality.

 - Munera – the Funerary Contests That Gave Way to Gladiatorial Combats

 - A Mishap that Supposedly Killed 50,000 People!

 - The Hoplomachi – Professional Gladiators of the Day

 - A Paradox of Low Class and High Fame

 - ‘ Uri, vinciri,verberari, ferroque necari ’ – The Oath of the Gladiators

 - Ostentatious Armor and Bending of Rules

 - A Theater of Blood Lust, as Opposed to Chaotic Fighting